rgosik/NBP_Data_Parser/README.md

 # NBP Data Parser
-### Program receives three command-line arguments.
+## Program receives three command-line arguments

 First one is the "currency code".
 The two other are, respectively, "starting date" and "ending date" of the data that progeam will download to perform its calculations.